FerRacimo/Archaeomics/PCAandAdmixture.md

 ```
 mkdir Admixture
 cd Admixture
-mkdir K3
 ```

-Let's run the Admixture program with K=2, K=3 and K=4 ancestral components.
+Let's run the Admixture program with K=1, K=2, K=3 and K=4 and K=5 ancestral components.
 Note that this will take some time to run as the algorithm performs a series of EM steps until it converges.
 In the mean time, you may want to review the lectures from today (or check facebook, your call).
+We'll use the --cv flag so that the program also performs 5-fold cross-validation in each run.

 ```
-for i in {2..4}; do
+for i in {1..5}; do
-cd K${i}; admixture ../../Data/HumanOriginsPublic2068_reduced_pruned.bed $i; cd ..
+admixture ../Data/HumanOriginsPublic2068_reduced_pruned.bed $i  | tee log${K}.out
 done
 ```